Book a consultation

 3) I Should Avoid Exercise – Especially Weight Training

 After an episode of back pain, you are likely to feel very protective about your back and avoid anything that may cause the pain to return, such as exercise.
-However, exercise is universally agreed within the medical community to be the best method for treating back pain – whether acute or chronic.
+However, it is universally agreed within the medical community that back pain should be treated conservatively with exercise and rehabilitation.

 4) Sitting Upright Is Better For Your Back

-Posture is a complicated as there are certainly some postures which are better for your back.
-The bottom line is that staying in any position for too long is bad for your back – leading to weakness, dysfunction and pain.
+Posture is complicated; while there are certainly some postures which are better for your back than others, the most important thing to remember is that staying in any position for too long is bad for your back.

-Sitting up straight is a common posture that people try to adhere to.
-But, constantly overextending your back places more stress on your lower back, leading to overuse injuries.
+Sitting up straight is a common posture that people try to adhere to, but sitting rigidly upright, overextending your back places stress and strain on your lower back, which can lead to pain and discomfort.

 5) Scans Will Reveal Why My Back is in Pain

-X-Rays and MRI scans are mostly irrelevant to detecting back pain and can, in fact, result in more pain.
-Most scans results either show nothing out of the ordinary or find something that is not related to the symptoms of back pain.
+X-Rays and MRI scans are mostly unhelpful when dealing with back pain.
+Most scan results either show nothing out of the ordinary, or they show elements of ageing within the spine, that is likely unrelated to your pain.

 6) Back Pain Is Imaginary

-For more orthopaedic news, follow London Bridge Orthopaedics on Twitter, Facebook and LinkedIn.
+For more orthopaedic news, follow London Bridge Orthopaedics on X, Facebook, IG and LinkedIn.

 Our specialties